Gathering to Growing Food

 evidence of many kinds of animal bones from the earliest levels.
 These included

 bones of wild animals such as the deer and pig.

 In later levels, they found more bones of

 In still later levels, cattle bones are

 Q33.
-Describe tools used by farmers and herders.
+Describe tools used by

 Stone tools have been found from many sites as well.
 Many of these are

 different from the earlier Palaeolithic tools and that is why they are called Neolithic.

 These include tools that were polished to give a fine cutting edge, and mortars